PritiAryal/MicroBank360/README.md

 - Ensure MySQL Server is running and the database exists.
 - Update port configurations if needed to avoid conflicts.
-- Add screenshots and usage examples to enhance the documentation if necessary.

 ---